jarolrod/bitcoin-core-rc-testing/docs/v0.21/testing-0.21rc2.md

 }
 ```

 If you see `"descriptors": true` in that last line, you are :money_with_wings:.

-### For more info on descritor wallets

-AChow101 (the guy that wrote most of the code you just tested) [wrote up some details about descriptor wallets](https://achow101.com/2020/10/0.21-wallets#descriptor-wallets) if you want to learn more.
 Welcome to the future!

 ---